-Student organizations on the UM-DeSoto campus have proven to be a vital part of academic life.
+Students on the UM-Grenada campus have proven to be a vital part of academic life.
 On-campus clubs and organizations can enhance personal and professional skills that are invaluable to the well-rounded college student.
-UM-DeSoto faculty and staff are helping to offer these experiences to our student body by facilitating hands-on training and connections in the community that will aid students as they graduate and move into careers in their chosen professions.
+Faculty and staff are helping to offer these experiences to our student body by facilitating handson training and connections in the community that will aid students as they graduate and move into careers in their chosen professions.